Accessibility: Metro U3 and U2 station Volkstheater

 The goddess of wisdom Pallas Athene holds in her right hand a small figure of Nike the goddess of victory and in her left hand a spear.
 She is surrounded by personification of the legislation (right side) and the execution (left side) of the laws.
 Directly at the fountain bowl, which consists of granite, the both main rivers of Austria, Donau and Inn, are represented by a female and male figure.

 Also the inside of the building is full of history and art.
-Whether entrance hall, atrium, pillars hall, reception room or the Reichratssitzungs hall which is reserved for special occasions: The history and architecture impresses the visitor.
+Whether entrance hall, atrium, pillars hall, reception room or the historical meeting hall which is reserved for special occasions: The history and architecture impresses the visitor.

-The plenary meetings of the National Council are open for public access without charge.
+The plenary meetings of the National Council are also open for public access without charge.
 The visitor places are located in the guests gallery at the National Council meeting hall.
-With a valid ID card you get normally a free of charge entrance ticket at the visitor center.

-At the ground floor of the Vienna parliament you can find the visitor center.
-Here you have the possibility to get some information about the members of the Austrian parliament and their tasks by using interactive media stations (free of charge).
-This is also the starting point for the guided tours and you will find here also a cafe and and souvenir shop.
+At the ground floor of the Vienna Parliament, you can find the visitor center Demokratikum.
+Here you have the possibility to get some information about the tasks, processes and history of the Austrian parliament by using interactive media stations (free of charge).
+The Demokratikum is also the starting point for the guided tours and you will find here also a souvenir shop.
 The entrance is behind the statue of Pallas Athene.

-Further info about the Viennese Parliament with its visitor center, the meetings und the guided tours are available at:
+Further info about the Viennese Parliament with its visitor center, the meetings and the guided tours are available at: